Upload a File

 • Artistic freedom: Methods like coil and wire binding produce pages with dozens of holes.
 This makes them unsuitable for materials that will have images or graphics that span adjacent pages.
 Saddle stitching uses unobtrusive staples that are only visible when the book or magazine is opened in the middle.

-Saddle Stitching Drawbacks
+Saddle Stitch Binding Drawbacks

 While saddle stitching offers many benefits over other binding methods, it is not always an ideal solution.
 The four main disadvantages of saddle stitching are: